Sportsfanfocus.com has no affiliation with PNC Park, the Pittsburgh Pirates, or MLB (info)

 What Time do Gates Open for Batting Practice?

-As we discussed above, PNC Park gates open 90 minutes prior to game time, and 2 hours for Home Plate Club Members (source).
+As we discussed above, PNC Park gates open 90 minutes prior to game time for Friday and weekend games and 1 hour for other games, and 2 hours for Home Plate Club Members (source).
 It is worth noting that gate times are always subject to change, but most teams stick to normal gate times as much as possible.

 After the Pirates complete their portion of batting practice, the road team will take the field and hold batting practice.
 For more information on stadium gates, visit our PNC Park Gate & Parking Guide.